Return to UCSF Voicemail service page

 - When prompted, say "Play messages."
 Your most recent voicemail message is read.
 If necessary, say "Next message" repeatedly until you locate the desired message.

 - Say "Forward" to forward the message.
-Outlook Voice Access will ask you to search the directory to locate the name of the person to whom you wish to send the message.
+Outlook voice access will ask you to search the directory to locate the name of the person to whom you wish to send the message.
 For the person you wish to find, (1) say the last name first or (2) spell the person's email address.
 When prompted, record your message.

 - To listen to voicemail, complete the following steps: